grittygrease/draft-sullivan-tls-opaque/draft-sullivan-tls-opaque.md

 authentication.

 In OPAQUE-KEX, the key pairs are Diffie-Hellman keys and are used to establish a shared secret that is fed into the key schedule for the handshake.
-The handshake continues to use Certificate-based authentication.
-The two methods for establishing the shared key are Diffie-Hellman and HMQV.
-These instantiations are best suited to use cases in which both password and certificate-based authentication are needed during the initial handshake, which is useful in some scenarios.
+The handshake continues to use Certificate-based authentication and establishes the shared key using Diffie-Hellman.
+This instantiations is best suited to use cases in which both password and certificate-based authentication are needed during the initial handshake, which is useful in some scenarios.
 There is no unilateral authentication in this context, mutual authentication is demonstrated explicitly through the finished messages.